unibaseio/unibase-x402-bsc/README.md

 ## Prerequisites
 - Python 3.10 or newer
 - [`uv`](https://github.com/astral-sh/uv) for dependency management
-- A funded wallet on BSC (mainnet by default) and a destination address
+- A wallet on BSC (mainnet by default) with XUSD (wrap USDC 1:1 on-chain) and a destination address

 ## Setup
 1. Copy the example environment file and fill in your real values: